julienbergeron/magic-markdown-html/README.md

 ```
 **Note 1 :&nbsp;** The «style.css» file should be an absolute url so the html files in «subfolder» will have the right style sheet.

-**Note 2 :&nbsp;** The «style.css» file should be an absolute url so the .css linked to the html files will work on all folder files in «subfolder».
+**Note 2 :&nbsp;** The «style.css» file should be an absolute url so the .css linked to the html files will work on all folder and files in «subfolder».